Artillery fuze: Delay

-Base fuzes
+Base

-Base fuzes are enclosed within the base of the shell and are hence not damaged by the initial impact with the target.
+Base fuzes are enclosed within the base of the shell and thus are not damaged by the initial impact with the target.
 Their delay timing may be adjustable before firing.
-They use graze action and have not been widely used by field artillery.
-Base fuzed shells were used by coast artillery (and warships) against armoured warships into the 1950s.
-They have also had some use against tanks, including with High Explosive Squash Head (HESH), also called High Explosive Plastic (HEP) used after World War II by 105mm artillery for self-defence against tanks and by tanks.
+They use graze action and have not been widely used with field artillery.
+Base fuzed shells were used by coast artillery and warships against armoured warships into the 1950s.
+They have also had some use against tanks, some such shells having High Explosive Squash Head (HESH) features, also called High Explosive Plastic (HEP), which were used after World War II by 105mm artillery for self-defence by and against tanks.

-Airburst fuzes
+Airburst

 Airburst fuzes, using a preset timing device initiated by the gun firing, were the earliest type of fuze.
 They were particularly important in the 19th and early 20th centuries when shrapnel fuzes were widely used.
-They again became important when cluster munitions became a major element in Cold War ammunition stocks, and the moves to multi-function fuzes in the late 20th century mean that in some western countries airburst fuzes are available with every shell used on operations.
+They again became important when cluster munitions became a major element in Cold War ammunition stocks.
+The use of multi-function fuzes in the late 20th century meant that in some western countries airburst fuzes became available for every shell.

-Time fuzes were essential for larger calibre anti-aircraft guns, and it soon became clear that igniferous fuzes were insufficiently accurate and this drove the development of mechanical time fuzes between the world wars.
-During World War 2 radio proximity fuzes were introduced, initially for use against aircraft where they proved far superior to mechanical time, and at the end of 1944 for field artillery.
+Time fuzes were essential for larger calibre anti-aircraft guns, and it soon became clear that igniferous fuzes were insufficiently accurate.
+This drove the development of mechanical time fuzes between the world wars.
+During World War 2 radio proximity fuzes were introduced, initially for use against aircraft, where they proved far superior to mechanical time, and at the end of 1944 for field artillery.

-Time fuzes
+Time

 Artillery Time fuzes detonate after a set period of time.
 Early time fuzes were igniferous (i.e. combustible) using a powder train.
 Clockwork mechanisms appeared at the beginning of the 20th century and electronic time fuzes appeared in the 1980s, soon after digital watches.